John Hadl: San Diego Chargers

-The Chargers had their fortunes dwindle in the prevailing years after the AFL-NFL merger, as the Chargers did not have another winning season until 1978.
-Hadl quarterbacked the team for the first three of those seasons.
-In 1970, he went 4-5-3 while passing for 2,388 yards with 22 touchdowns and fifteen interceptions for a 49.5 completion percentage.
-He had prime numbers in the following year, as he led the league in completions, attempts, yards (3,075), touchdowns (21), and yards per game (219.6) while throwing for 25 interceptions and a 54.1 completion percentage with a 6-8 record.
+The Chargers had their fortunes dwindle in the prevailing years after the AFL–NFL merger, as they did not have another winning season until 1978.
+Hadl quarterbacked San Diego for the first three of those seasons.
+In 1970, he went 4–5–3 while passing for 2,388 yards with 22 touchdowns and fifteen interceptions for a 49.5 completion percentage.
+He had prime numbers in the following year, as he led the league in completions, attempts, yards (3,075), touchdowns (21), and yards per game (219.6) while throwing for 25 interceptions and a 54.1 completion percentage with a 6–8 record.
 Hadl became the second quarterback in history to lead two different leagues in passing yards (the first was Otto Graham), and it was third time in six years (1965, 1968) that he had led in passing.

-In his final year with the Chargers in 1972, he went 4-9-1, passing for 2,449 yards with fifteen touchdowns and 26 interceptions (a league high) while having a 51.4 completion percentage and a Pro Bowl selection.
+In his final year with the Chargers in 1972, he went 4–9–1, passing for 2,449 yards with fifteen touchdowns and 26 interceptions (a league high) while having a 51.4 completion percentage and a Pro Bowl selection.